 Case in point: you don’t want to move your office space to an area where you will primarily find ongoing construction and musical schools, like midtown.
 You may not be able to put all of your attention towards your work with all the noise going on around you.

 Almost all modern careers require access to the internet.
 But not all neighborhoods have the same level of speed or ability to accommodate many users at one time (at least the NYC library’s internet can carry the online needs of the city’s residents).
-Therefore, you must evaluate the infrastructure of the neighborhood before leasing to know if the space will work.
+Therefore, you must evaluate the infrastructure of the neighborhood, and maybe consider conducting a wifi speed test, before leasing to know if the space will work.

 In addition, you will want to know if your space comes with dedicated internet access or if you are looped into a building-wide service.
 This may not seem important at first, but if your company deals with secure documents, you will want to have dedicated access to avoid those outside of your organization gaining entry to that information.

 To summarize, you will want to ask questions about the following technological components of the space you are considering for lease: